007chiragshah/tucana/Architecture_Overview.md

   <img alt="kafka" src="Images/Infrastructure_kafka.drawio.png">
   </div>

-  - We are using kafka in our infra for collecting and storing real time data from the different sources like alerts, event-authentication, technical alerts, sdc events etc.
+  - Central Hub uses kafka in our infra for collecting and storing real time data from the different sources like alerts, event-authentication, technical alerts, sdc events etc.
   - Kafka is a distributed event platform which uses producers to sent messages to different topics, where consumer can read that message by subscribing the relevant topics.
-We are using zookeepr for managing kafka cluster state and its high availability.
+Central Hub uses zookeepr for managing kafka cluster state and its high availability.
-  - We are using **Strimzi Operator** in our infra for managing the apache kafka on the kubernetes where strimzi is a kubernetes operator which simplifies the deployment and management of the kafka.
+  - Central Hub uses **Strimzi Operator** in our infra for managing the apache kafka on the kubernetes where strimzi is a kubernetes operator which simplifies the deployment and management of the kafka.
   - We used kafka as it is known for high throughput with real time data stream, fault tolerance.
 It make sures of data reliability and low letency communication and easy to integrate.

  6. **Redis**: